Sample Complexity of Asynchronous Q-Learning: Sharper Analysis and Variance Reduction: Proofs of technical lemmas

 meaning that the state transitions happening at times $\{t_{1},\cdots,t_{K}\}$ are independent, each following the distribution $\mathbb{P}_{s,a}(\cdot)$.
 This clearly demonstrates the independence of $\left\{ \bm{P}_{t_{k}+1}(s,a)\mid1\leq k\leq K\right\} $.

-With the above observation in mind, we resort to the Bernstein inequality to bound the quantity of interest (which has zero mean).
-To begin with, the variance parameter can be characterized by
+With the above observation in mind, we resort to the Hoeffding inequality to bound the quantity of interest (which has zero mean).
+To begin with, notice the facts that for all $k \ge 1$,